Samikhxnn/customdataset_pytorch_classifier/README.md

 ---

 ## 📊 Model Performance Highlights
-> **Quick Overview :** The model achieved a (90% aprox) test accuracy** on the "Super" dataset.
+> **Quick Overview :** The model achieved a 89.44% test accuracy** on the "Super" dataset.
 Below are the training dynamics and final evaluation metrics.

 | Training & Validation Loss | Confusion Matrix |
 | :---: | :---: |